SureshCS-50/resume/README.md

 # Introduction

-My name is SureshKumar and I am an Android application developer who likes building products and participating in startups.
-I also have a passion for open source, and executing new and impactful ideas also Interested in learning application development for Wearables and Other Mobile Development Platforms.
-Currently living in Bangalore.
+I am SureshKumar, an Android and React-native application developer, likes building products.
+I have a passion for open source, and executing new and impactful ideas also Interested in learning application development for Other Mobile Development Platforms.
+Currently living in Chennai.

 If you are looking for a more "traditional resume", please [download the PDF](https://github.com/SureshCS-50/resume/blob/master/Sureshkumar_Android_Developer.pdf?raw=true).